 Q: My customer is requesting RCA

-A: LSI RCA's typically take around a week and customers will be sent bulk communication once it ready
+A: SIE RCA's typically take around a week and customers will be sent bulk communication once it ready

 Q: My customer is requesting refund for the downtime

-A: Please create task to ASMS team for refund and the will create a case on behalf of customer to process the refund.
+A: Please create task to ASMS team for refund and they will create a case on behalf of customer to process the refund.
 Once a case is created, close the technical ticket.
 ASMS – Handling Credit Requests and Refunds

 Q: Where can I find RCA for outage?

-A: Got to aka.ms/iridias and search for the LSI number to find the RCA that’s posted Public / Portal (Not internal)
+A: Got to aka.ms/iridias and search for the SIE number to find the RCA that’s posted Public / Portal (Not internal) (Does it all go to Iridias?
+RCA should be in the ICM, as well)

 Q: For Pro / Broad commercial customers should I own the case?